 Here’s the question: is your motivation crystal clear?
 If you’re like most musicians, it’s a little murky.
 To help, I’ve got a story for you plus a quick and easy Musician Motivation quiz so you can clarify your WHY.

-Question for you: as a musician, is your motivation crystal clear?
-Because I’ve a story for you.
-It’s about an organist I met many years ago.
-I no longer remember his name or where he was from.
-But he was an American I met in Paris— we were both there on grants studying music.
-We met at a concert and he exchanged business cards with me.
+First, the story.
+Many years ago I met an American organist in Paris—where we were both studying music.
+We met at a concert and exchanged business cards.
 And on his card he had his photo and the caption, “I play for God.”

-Years later I’m still asking musicians core questions about their motivation
+Years later I’m still asking musicians questions about their motivation.

-Getting centered about your motivation is the first step to making real progress.
+Getting centered in your motivation is the first step to making real progress.

-Here’s how trombonist Doug Yeo, former Boston Symphony member, approached the motivation issue.
-This is an excerpt from a terrific FAQ he posted about performance anxiety.
+Here’s how trombonist Doug Yeo, former member of the Boston Symphony Orchestra, approached the motivation question.
+This is an excerpt from an FAQ he posted on his site.
 In it, Doug invites readers to consider: